 One distinguishes between white (Spargel) and green asparagus.
 In the former, the shoot axes are harvested before they reach the earth’s surface.
 Depending on the region, the asparagus shoots are harvested in Europe from March to June and are highly prized as a vegetable.
 In Germany today the consumption of pale white asparagus prevails.
 In English-speaking countries its the green asparagus is preferred.

-Make an Asparagus Salad with this Knorr Salad Dressing
+Make an Asparagus salad with this Knorr Salat Dressing

 To make a Cheese Sauce: Stir in 1/2 cup grated Cheddar cheese during the last 2 minutes of cooking, along with a pinch of cayenne pepper.